Gyrotonics & Pilates Studio - Pilates Hub

 Like the work of Joseph Pilates in its infancy, Gyrotonics has not yet become a household word and is just recently moving from the dance world into the mainstream.

-The Gyrotonics System is used in combination with Pilates at Body Art at the Hub .
+The Gyrotonics System is used in combination with Pilates at our Pilates Hub .
 This is a three dimensional system of exercise which is a perfect complement to the Pilates Method is considered to be the next level from Pilates, & so is taken on only at a more advanced level at the Trainer's discretion.

-Like with our Pilates Hub, we are thrilled to be the first (& so far the only ones) to introduce Gyrotonics in India
+Like with our Pilates, we are thrilled to be the first (& so far the only ones) to introduce Gyrotonics in India

 About Weight Loss